wrulfy/carminered/README.md

 - Physical/Special split
 - More pokemon
 - More moves.
 The point of modifying so many moves is for that.
+- Hyper training and other related features intended just for online battling.
+I've been thinking about this one but I feel like that's what the planned showdown solomod is for.
+I don't think anyone is gonna be insane to consider doing legit link battles in the hack.
+In the end, is a singleplayer story, there's pretty much the same postgame content as there is in the vanilla games. and even so, reaching lv100 is unnecessary.

 ## The original README lies ahead